vtraag/leidenalg/doc/source/advanced.rst

 One possibility is that rather than aggregating the partition based on the current partition, you can first refine the partition and then aggregate it.
-This can be done using the functions :func:`~leiden.Optimiser.move_nodes_constrained` and :func:`~leiden.Optimiser.merge_nodes_constrained`.
+This is what is done in the Leiden algorithm, and can be done using the functions :func:`~leiden.Optimiser.move_nodes_constrained` and :func:`~leiden.Optimiser.merge_nodes_constrained`.